ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 ## 27 Installation is blocked due to conflicting with an existing installation

 This implies that you must remove the previous installation to solve the conflict.

+This error can be caused by 'hidden' apps (Samsung Secure Folder, Android Work Profile, Xiaomi Hidden Apps, etc).
+If the same app is already installed but set hidden, then it needs to be unhidden and uninstalled before the patched app can be installed.

-If patching YouTube and your device is not rooted then ensure `GmsCore support` was included during patching.
+If patching YouTube and your device is not rooted, then ensure `GmsCore support` is included during patching.

 ## 28 SponsorBlock does not work